 If the parents or guardians of a minor convicted of a crime fail to ensure their child abides by the regulations handed down by the court, or if the child continues to act out in the form of criminal behavior, the minor in question may be placed in foster care or sentenced to time in a juvenile detention facility.
-A Boca Raton juvenile defense attorney could work to prevent such penalties being levied by researching and executing potential legal strategies.
+A juvenile lawyer could work to prevent such penalties being levied by researching and executing potential legal strategies.

 The Legal Procedures for Juvenile Crimes in Boca Raton